2021 Center for Science & Culture Summer Seminars

 - If local COVID-19 ordinances allow, U.S. participants will be invited to join the capstone weekend in the Dallas area

 - Due to current travel restrictions, international participants (and certain U.S. participants whose circumstances may prevent travel) will be invited to join the capstone weekend online

-Each summer the Center for Science and Culture at Discovery Institute sponsors two intensive 9-day seminars.
-The seminars are primarily designed for upper-division undergraduates and graduate students, but each year we try to reserve a few spaces for a special cohort of professors, scientists, teachers, pastors, and other professionals.
+The Summer Seminar program is designed primarily for upper-division undergraduate and graduate students, but each year we also reserve spaces for a cohort of professors, scientists, teachers, pastors, and other professionals.

 Help us educate the next generation of scientists and scholars!

-If you are not a candidate for this program, but know students who might be, please help us by referring students to this website or sharing this printable flyer and encourage them to apply as soon as possible.
+If you know of students who may be good candidates for this program, please help us by referring them to this website and encouraging them to apply as soon as possible.